 But with the number of under 25s flocking to Muddy Matches having increased 6-fold in the 200 days of lockdown, references to YFC are starting to become a familiar feature in dating profiles.

 Muddy Matches has, in the past, has had a bit of reputation for being a little old school with young farmers choosing more conventional, mainstream dating apps.

 However, Anna’s experience suggests says differently and the traditional values of Muddy Matches are finding favour.

-“I chose Muddy Matches as i am hoping to find someone who shares the same interests as me and you find that the people are a lot more genuine.
+“I chose Muddy Matches as i was hoping to find someone who shared the same interests as me and you find that the people are a lot more genuine.
 You don’t come across fake profiles opposed to those on the likes of Tinder.”

 “When I’m online dating, it’s always funny when you recognise someone from a local young farmers and you know not to message them.
 I do favourite the odd person.”
 Anna tells us.

 “On Muddy, 9 times out of 10 they will have some kind of shared interest whether it be farming, horses of even shooting.”

 Anna knows her ideal fella would almost certainly be cut from a Tom Hardy mould.
 “Or Cillian Murphy – but only as Tommy Shelby in Peaky Blinders” she adds.
 “But they must have similar interests.
 My sister once dated someone who turned out to not like the country sports etc and, well, that was an experience when he came to the house to see pheasants hanging outside the back door ??.”